richafnu/Viva/Viva/glint/setup/manage-general-settings.md

 |**Client Time Zone**    | Survey and reminder emails are sent out in this time zone unless **Send surveys in users’ time zones** is checked.
 [More information on sending in user time zones.](time-zones.md)   |
 |**Top-Level Manager**    | This employee is used to build managerial hierarchy and is the only person in your organization that doesn't report to anyone at a higher level.|
 |**Company Privacy Policy** | Add a link to your organization's privacy policy.
 The privacy policy is displayed at the beginning of Glint surveys and in the Glint navigation bar.|
 |**Company Message to Survey Participants**|Enter guidance specific to your organization to be displayed at the beginning of Glint surveys and applied to new programs and scheduled surveys. <li>Avoid potential conflicts between your organization's message and Viva Glint's privacy statements.
-The application of a privacy statement to is dependent upon admin configuration. [**Learn more**](/../../viva/glint/setup/viva-glint-survey-privacy).</li><li>The company message displayed alongside standard privacy statements should refrain from stating anything that conflicts with the privacy statement applied to the survey. *Microsoft reserves the right to delete company messages if such conflicts come to our attention.*</li><li>No hyperlinks can be used in this company message</li><li>Character limit: 1024</li><li>**Best practice:** link to your organization's privacy policy **or** to customized message. *Using *both* may incur conflicts.</li>
+The application of a privacy statement is dependent upon admin configuration. [**Learn more**](/../../viva/glint/setup/viva-glint-survey-privacy).</li><li>The company message displayed alongside standard privacy statements should refrain from stating anything that conflicts with the privacy statement applied to the survey. *Microsoft reserves the right to delete company messages if such conflicts come to our attention.*</li><li>No hyperlinks can be used in this company message</li><li>Character limit: 1024</li><li>**Best practice:** link to your organization's privacy policy **or** to customized message. *Using *both* may incur conflicts.</li>

 :::image type="content" source="../../media/glint/setup/customized-privacy-policy.png" alt-text="Screenshot of the **Hello** message that employees see when a customized message around privacy is included.":::